ykatakuri/ynov_m1_flutter_project/README.md

 Our app contains the below features:

-- Listen a song
+- Dowload a song
+- A library of downloaded songs
 - Search for a song
-- Add a song to favorite
+- Listen a stream audio

-## DATA OR APIs
+## Data / APIs

 ### USE IN DEV ENVIRONMENT